thewickk/Udacity_FSND_Project_One/README.md

 ```
 * Python 3 or greater is needed in order for Python String Formatters to execute correctly

-* All of the views listed below under "Create Views" **MUST** be created in order to the Python queries to execute successfully
+* All of the views listed below under "Create Views" **MUST** be created in order for the Python queries to execute successfully

 ## Create Views